STAYC: 2020: Debut with Star to a Young Culture

 On September 8, it was announced that Black Eyed Pilseung of High Up Entertainment would debut their first girl group.
 On October 8, High Up Entertainment announced that the group would be debuting in November.
+The group's name was announced to be STAYC, which is an acronym for "Star to a Young Culture", and is meant to "reflect the act's aim of dominating pop culture".
 The members were officially revealed in pairs via prologue films from October 12 to 14 (in order: Sieun, Isa, Seeun, J, Sumin, and Yoon).
 On October 22, the title of their single album was announced to be Star to a Young Culture, with the lead single "So Bad".
 The teaser schedule was released the same day.
 The single album was announced to be produced by Black Eyed Pilseung, known for previous K-pop hits such as "TT", "Touch My Body", "Roller Coaster", and "Dumhdurum".
 The producing duo described the group's sound as "Teen Fresh", a combination of "Teen" and "Fresh", highlighting the group's "unique individual vocal colors".
 Prior to the album's release, promotions were done through 1theK's YouTube page.
 These included dance covers of groups such as Blackpink, BTS, and Stray Kids, which received over 1 million views, and a vocal cover of songs by Twice and Red Velvet which received over 2 million views.

 On November 12, the music video for the album's lead single "So Bad" was released, receiving over 2.6 million views in the first 24 hours.
 Their album was released on the same day, selling over 4,300 copies on its first day, the most for a debut girl group in 2020.
 It went on to sell more than 10,000 copies on its first week, becoming the first debut album by a girl group in 2020 to do so.
 They promoted the album through a V Live debut showcase, promoting both the lead single, "So Bad" and B-side "Like This".
 The group made their music show debut on November 13, 2020, at Music Bank, which was followed up with performances at Show Champion, Inkigayo, and The Show.
 The album debuted at number 17 on the weekly Gaon Album Chart.
 "So Bad" debuted at number 90 on Billboards K-pop Hot 100, and number 21 on the World Digital Song Sales chart.